Lymphoma: Previous classifications

 Several previous classifications have been used, including Rappaport 1956, Lennert/Kiel 1974, BNLI, Working formulation (1982), and REAL (1994).

 The Working Formulation of 1982 was a classification of non-Hodgkin lymphoma.
 It excluded the Hodgkin lymphomas and divided the remaining lymphomas into four grades (low, intermediate, high, and miscellaneous) related to prognosis, with some further subdivisions based on the size and shape of affected cells.
-This purely histological classification included no information about cell surface markers, or genetics, and it made no distinction between T-cell lymphomas and B-cell lymphomas.
+This purely histological classification included no information about cell surface markers or genetics and made no distinction between T-cell lymphomas and B-cell lymphomas.
 It was widely accepted at the time of its publication but by 2004 was obsolete.

 In 1994, the Revised European-American Lymphoma (REAL) classification applied immunophenotypic and genetic features in identifying distinct clinicopathologic entities among all the lymphomas except Hodgkin lymphoma.
 For coding purposes, the ICD-O (codes 9590–9999) and ICD-10 (codes C81-C96) are available.

 Staging

 After a diagnosis and before treatment, cancer is staged.
 This refers to determining if the cancer has spread, and if so, whether locally or to distant sites.
 Staging is reported as a grade between I (confined) and IV (spread).
 The stage of a lymphoma helps predict a patient's prognosis and is used to help select the appropriate therapy.

 The Ann Arbor staging system is routinely used for staging of both HL and NHL.
 In this staging system, stage I represents localized disease contained within a lymph node group, II represents the presence of lymphoma in two or more lymph nodes groups, III represents spread of the lymphoma to lymph nodes groups on both sides of the diaphragm, and IV indicates spread to tissue outside the lymphatic system.
 Different suffixes imply the involvement of different organs, for example, S for the spleen and H for the liver.
 Extra-lymphatic involvement is expressed with the letter E. In addition, the presence of B symptoms (one or more of the following: unintentional loss of 10% body weight in the last 6 months, night sweats, or persistent fever of 38 °C or more) or their absence is expressed with B or A, respectively.

 CT scan or PET scan imaging modalities are used to stage cancer.
 PET scanning is advised for fluorodeoxyglucose-avid lymphomas, such as Hodgkin lymphoma, as a staging tool that can even replace bone marrow biopsy.
 For other lymphomas, CT scanning is recommended for staging.

 Age and poor performance status are other established poor prognostic factors.
-This means that people who are elderly or too sick to take care of themselves are more likely to die from lymphoma than others.
+This means that people who are elderly or too sick to take care of themselves are more likely to be killed by lymphoma than others.